Red Letter Bible - 1899, 1901 A.D.

 Previously, translators debated whether dominical words should be italicized or encapsulated with quotation marks, and both have been done.
 However, neither technique is in the original texts.
 Consequently, Klopsch, for the first time, used rubrication to emphasize dominical words that would make it visually stand out.
 Klopsch was passionate about Bible distribution, and “he wanted people to read the Bible and understand it- particularly what it says about Jesus Christ.”
 He writes, "Modern Christianity is striving zealously to draw nearer to the great Founder of the Faith.
 Setting aside mere human doctrines and theories regarding Him, it presses close to the Divine Presence, to gather from His own lips the definition of His mission to the world and His own revelation of the Father....
 The Red Letter Bible has been prepared and issued in the full conviction that it will meet the needs of the student, the worker, and the searchers after truth everywhere."
 Klopsch further explained, writing...

-My new publishing of the Rubricated American Heritage Bible (RAHB) includes a historical background and facsimile reproduction of the first complete Holy Bible Red Letter Edition by Louis Klopsch.
+The new publishing of the Rubricated American Heritage Bible (RAHB) includes a historical background and facsimile reproduction of the first complete Holy Bible Red Letter Edition by Louis Klopsch.
 Unlike the average Red-Letter Bible with words of Christ in red only in the New Testament, this Bible also emphasizes Jesus within the Old Testament with red letters.

 This Bible is a must-have companion to your Bible Study.
 Reader and study intuitive features: